 In 2009 he designed a 48-channel sound installation → as part of the exhibition TASWIR - Islamische Bildwelten und Moderne, curated by Almut Bruckstein.

 From 2009-10 Oliver Schneller held a professorship in composition at Stuttgart Conservatory of Music (sabbatical replacement position for Prof. Marco Stroppa).
 In 2013 he was a co-curator at Berlin's Maerzmusik Festival. →

-Since 2012 he serves as professor of composition at the Conservatory of Music in Hannover.
+From 2012-2015 he served as professor of composition and director of the Institute for Contemporary Music "Incontri" → at the Conservatory of Music in Hannover.

 In 2015 he was appointed professor of composition and director of the Eastman Computer Music Center at the Eastman School of Music → in Rochester, where he lives with his wife, pianist Heather O'Donnell →, and daughter.